auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/controlling_content_visibility.rst

 Content Hidden from Students
 *****************************

-You can hide any content from students, regardless of the content's release date or published status.
+You can :ref:`hide any unit from students<Hide a Unit from Students>`, regardless of the parent section and subsection's release dates.

-You can set a flag on a section, subsection, or unit to hide that content from students.
-All content beneath the level you select is hidden.
-For example, if you hide a section from students, all subsections and units within that section are automatically hidden.

-See:

-* :ref:`Hide a Section from Students`
-* :ref:`Hide a Subsection from Students`
-* :ref:`Hide a Unit from Students`